Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

 For example, you are more likely to face higher fines, jail time, and probation time in Rutherford, Williamson, Sumner, or Robertson Counties than in Davidson County.

-How Long Is Probation For Simple Possession Charges?
+How Long Is Probation For TN Simple Possession Charges?

-The maximum probation time for a single Simple Possession or Casual Exchange charge is 11/29 (11 months & 29 days).
-Generally speaking, getting the maximum is very unlikely for your first offence.
-Even without a lawyer, the maximum is rarely given on the first marijuana citation offence.
+The maximum probation time for a single simple possession or casual exchange charge is 11 / 29 (11 months and 29 days).
+Generally speaking, getting the maximum is very unlikely for your first offense.
+Even without a lawyer, the maximum is rarely given on the first marijuana citation offense.

-For a second citation offence or multiple charges, probation time can vary dramatically.
+For a second citation offense or multiple charges, probation time can vary dramatically.

 - Your case’s details (especially the police officer’s testimony);